ckarthickit2/android-lib-project-generator/README.md

 ## &#9875; Template Project Generation

 1. Create a __new__ folder for the `Android Library Project`, that is being setup.
-2. Clone the team-props repository __inside the newly created folder.__
+2. Clone the toolset repository __inside the newly created folder.__

     ```bash
-      git clone ssh://git@egbitbucket.dtvops.net:7999/b2bclientdev/nexgen-android-team-props.git ./team-props
+      git clone ssh://git@domain:port/repo_path.git ./toolset
     ```

-3. Get into the `team-props` folder and execute the `./createProjTemplate.sh` script to setup the basic template project
+3. Get into the `toolset` folder and execute the `./createProjTemplate.sh` script to setup the basic template project
     - The script takes the following __mandatory parameters__
       1. `Group Name` (should be a __valid JAVA Package identifier__)
       2. `Library/Artifact Name` (should be a __valid alphanumeric value that can optionally be hyphenated__)

     ```bash
-      ./createProjTemplate.sh -g com.quickplay.nexgen -l foundation
+      ./createProjTemplate.sh -g com.example.sample -l foundation
     ```

-    Once the above steps are successfull, a new project with a template folder structure will be created and `team-props` will be added as submodule of the base project.
+    Once the above steps are successfull, a new project with a template folder structure will be created and `toolset` will be added as submodule of the base project.
 4. Open the `Jenkinsfile.groovy` pipeline file and update the appropriate git remote for the created repository.

     ```groovy
       checkout([
       //....
-      url   : 'ssh://git@egbitbucket.dtvops.net:7999/b2bclientdev/nexgen-android-template-test.git'
+      url   : 'ssh://git@domain:port/repo_path.git'
       //...
       ]
     ```